parallaxinc/BlocklyPropLauncher/API.md

 ## Open Channel <a name="open-channel-message"></a>
 When the websocket is established, this message initializes the channel that all subsequent interactions with the APU will use.
+This message also facilitates reception of the version of BlocklyProp Launcher that the client is speaking to.

 ### Message elements
 **type** - Message name, "hello-browser". (**Required**)

 **baud** - Select a baud rate that the BlocklyProp Launcher will use to communicate with attached Propeller device(s).The default value is 115200.
-(Optional)
+(Optional and deprecated)

-Note that there is another setting specific to the terminal baud rate in the <a href="#serial-terminal-message">serial-terminal</a> message.
+Note that there is another baud rate setting, specific to the terminal/graph, in the <a href="#serial-terminal-message">serial-terminal</a> message; thus specification vis "hello-browser" is not necessary.
 ```json
   {
     "type": "hello-browser",